ewaldhorn/ewaldhorn/README.md

 ## Can we pay you to stay away
 Yes!
 Definitely!
 It might actually be a bit cheaper to hire me, but, hey, whatever works for you is good!

 Peeps looking to throw money at me for solving their problems can visit my [most awesome website](https://www.nofuss.co.za/) for more information.

-I designed the awesome logo myself.
+Sorry, I designed the logo myself.
 You can tell.

 ## Alright, how can we find out more about you